MicrosoftDocs/fabric-docs/docs/data-engineering/native-execution-engine-overview.md

 ## When to Use the Native Execution Engine

-The Native Execution Engine offers a solution for running queries on large-scale data sets, optimizing performance by leveraging the native capabilities of underlying data sources and minimizing the overhead typically associated with data movement and serialization in traditional Spark environments.
-While it supports a variety of operators and data types—including rollup hash aggregate, broadcast nested loop join (BNLJ), and precise timestamp formats—it's important to recognize its optimal use cases to fully benefit from its capabilities.
+The Native Execution Engine offers a solution for running queries on large-scale data sets, optimizing performance by using the native capabilities of underlying data sources and minimizing the overhead typically associated with data movement and serialization in traditional Spark environments.
+While it supports various operators and data types—including rollup hash aggregate, broadcast nested loop join (BNLJ), and precise timestamp formats—it's important to recognize its optimal use cases to fully benefit from its capabilities.

 Key scenarios where the Native Execution Engine excels:
-* The engine is particularly effective when working with data in Parquet and Delta formats, which it can process natively and efficiently.
+* The engine is effective when working with data in Parquet and Delta formats, which it can process natively and efficiently.
 * Queries that involve intricate transformations and aggregations benefit significantly from the columnar processing and vectorization capabilities of the engine.
-* The performance enhancement is most notable in scenarios where the queries do not trigger the fallback mechanism by avoiding unsupported features or expressions.
+* The performance enhancement is most notable in scenarios where the queries don't trigger the fallback mechanism by avoiding unsupported features or expressions.
 * The engine is well-suited for queries that are computationally intensive rather than simple or I/O-bound.

 ## Enable the Native Execution Engine
-To leverage the full capabilities of the Native Execution Engine in Microsoft Fabric, during the preview phase, specific configurations are necessary.
-This section provides a detailed guide on activating this feature for individual notebooks or Spark Job Definitions (SJDs), as well as universally across your environment.
+To use the full capabilities of the Native Execution Engine in Microsoft Fabric, during the preview phase, specific configurations are necessary.
+This section provides a detailed guide on activating this feature for individual notebooks or Spark Job Definitions (SJDs), and universally across your environment.

 > [!IMPORTANT]
 > The Native Execution Engine currently supports the latest GA runtime version, which is [Runtime 1.2 (Apache Spark 3.4, Delta Lake 2.4)](./runtime-1-2.md).